blay/blay.se/edgeryders.markdown

 ### Open Government

-A potential common space of which there are some examples on the Edgeryders platform is what goes under the umbrella term of ”open government”.
+A potential common space of which there are some examples on the Edgeryders platform is what goes under the umbrella term of ’’open government’’.
 Here we find several kinds of initiatives that aim to upen up governance to a more transparent and participatory ways doing.
 I will reflect on this term here, give positive examples as well as highlight some critique of the idea of open government which could be solved by